What to Bring

 Norway has strict laws which restricts you to bring medication into the country.
 Prescription drugs and larger quantities require a statement from a doctor.
 Small quantities and a limited choice of remedy products are available at the local pharmacies.
 Foreign prescriptions are not accepted.

-If you need to follow up on a treatment when you arrive in Norway and do not have a Norwegian social security number yet, you may contact the local hospital’s Emergency Room (legevakt) or a private general practitioner and make an appointment.
+If you need to follow up on a treatment when you arrive in Norway and do not have a Norwegian social security number yet, you may contact the local hospital’s Public Emergency Facility (legevakt) at 116117 or a private general practitioner and make an appointment.

 Learn more about the Norwegian Health Care system here.